wangqinNick/tp/docs/DeveloperGuide.md

 Given below is an example scenario to delete a lesson from the timetable and how the timetable feature behaves at each step.

 1. The user launches the application for the first time. ra.VI asks for the current NUS week.
-This input is parsed and initialises the TimeTableManager.
+This input is parsed and initialises the `TimeTableManager`.

 2. The user inputs `add -m CS2101`, as the user wants to note down a module named `CS2101` and add it to their module list.

 3. The user inputs `timetable -add CS2101 TUESDAY 0800 1000 LECTURE 1`.
 This means the user wants to add a `CS2101 LECTURE` that occurs once a week on `TUESDAY 0800 1000`.
-This command will be parsed and eventually returns a TimeTableAddCommand.
+This `Command` will be parsed and eventually returns a `TimeTableAddCommand`.

 4. The user inputs `timetable -del TUESDAY 1`.
 This means the user wants to delete the `CS2101 TUESDAY 0800 1000 LECTURE` lessons.
 The `1` at the end reflects lessons on index `1` on `TUESDAY` as reflected by `timetable -day` or `timetable -week`.
-This command will be parsed and eventually returns a TimeTableDeleteCommand.
+This `Command` will be parsed and eventually returns a `TimeTableDeleteCommand`.

-5. The TimeTableDeleteCommand is executed, returning a `CommandResult` containing a success message if the Lessons have been successfully deleted.
+5. The `TimeTableDeleteCommand` is executed, returning a `CommandResult` containing a success message if the lessons have been successfully deleted.
 Otherwise, an exception message will be shown explaining the exception to the user.
 Common reasons for failure include:

-* Wrong command format\
+* Wrong Command format\
 e.g. `timetable -del TUE 1`.
 * Lesson does not exist in the timetable\
 e.g. `timetable -del TUESDAY 5` but the timetable does not contain a lesson/s on `TUESDAY` at index `5`.
 Current